 Elected Parent Rep

-I have been constantly inspired by the Tauranga Waldorf School since we enrolled in 2017 and would feel privileged to invest my time and abilities for our children and the wider community by serving on the board of trustees.
+I continue to be inspired by the kaupapa of our school and feel privileged to have been able to invest my time and abilities for our children and the wider community by serving on the board of trustees since 2018.

 Olaf van der Beek